 Within this bulletin, we summarise some of the latest results from the Coronavirus (COVID-19) Infection Survey.
-For more detailed information on our methods see our Coronavirus (COVID-19) Infection Survey methodology article.
-You can also find out more about comparing methods used in the Coronavirus (COVID-19) Infection Survey and NHS Test and Trace in our article, to better understand comparisons in data sources.
+For more detailed information on our methods, see our Coronavirus (COVID-19) Infection Survey methodology article.

 About this bulletin

 In this bulletin, we refer to the number of current COVID-19 infections within the population living in private residential households.
 We exclude those in hospitals, care homes and/or other communal establishments.
 In communal establishments, rates of COVID-19 infection are likely to be different.
 More information about the COVID-19 pandemic from the Office for National Statistics (ONS) and other sources can be found in our Coronavirus (COVID-19) latest insights.